Geometry and factorization of multivariate Markov chains with applications to MCMC acceleration and approximate inference: Applications of projection chains to the design of MCMC samplers

 The main aim of this section is to concretely illustrate and apply the notion of projection chains (i.e. keep-$S$-in or leave-$S$-out chains) to design MCMC samplers.
 As this part is of independent interest, we have decided to single it out as an individual section.
 In particular, in Section \ref{subsubsec:projectionsampler} and Section \ref{subsec:ltemp} we shall design an improved projection sampler over the original swapping algorithm and analyze its mixing time.

 We stress that the technique of projection chains is not limited to the swapping algorithm.
-The technique is broadly applicable to speedup mixing as long as we have a reversible multivariate Markov chains (such as particle-based MCMC) with stationary distribution $\pi$ and we are only interested in sampling from $\pi^{(S)}$, under the assumption that certain conditional distributions can be sampled from (recall Remark \ref{rk:condite}).
+In view of Corollary \ref{cor:contraction}, the technique is broadly applicable to speedup mixing of multivariate Markov chains (such as particle-based MCMC) with stationary distribution $\pi$ and we are only interested in sampling from $\pi^{(S)}$, under the assumption that certain conditional distributions can be sampled from (recall Remark \ref{rk:condite}).
+In this section, we focus on a particular reversible multivariate Markov chain (swapping algorithm), as finer or more precise mixing time results can usually be obtained for reversible chains.